beaconsproject/disturbance_explorer/docs/user_guide.md

 The **Select study area** panel offers two options:

   - **Use demo dataset** embedded in the app.
-This dataset is for a watershed located in the southeast Yukon.
-  It includes all the necessary spatial layers to run the app.
+This dataset is for a watershed located in the southeast Yukon and includes all spatial layers required to run the app.
   - **Upload a custom GeoPackage (gpkg)**.
 Users are responsible for ensuring that all required spatial layers are included and that all layers share a consistent coordinate reference system.
 Refer to the **Dataset Requirements** tab for a detailed description of required and optional layers, as well as their respective data structure.